smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 The ``TaxesCalculatorBase`` is an abstract class with the template method ``CalculateTaxes`` which uses the abstract ``GetTaxesMultiplier`` method.
-This classes inheriting from ``TaxesCalculatorBase`` must implement the required methods and can do so however they like.
+Classes inheriting from ``TaxesCalculatorBase`` must implement the required methods and can do so however they like.
 To prevent the hierarchy from growing out of hand, you can optionally mark the child classes as ``sealed``.

 Another usage of base classes is implementing common or optional functions.
 I used this recently to make optionally implementing part of an API easier.
-The class had a method to return an ``IEnumerable`` and a default implementation in the base class returning an empty list.
-When the team was ready we could override the update the child classes one at a time to provide the new functionality.
+The class had a method to return an ``IEnumerable``.
+The default implementation in the base class returns an empty list.
+When the team was ready we could update the child classes one at a time to provide the new functionality.

 {% highlight csharp %}
-public class ExampleProviderBase {
+public abstract class ExampleProviderBase {
     public virtual IEnumerable<IExample> GetExamples() {
         return Enumerable.Empty<IExample>();
     }